jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ### Why encrypt?
 On a typical GNU/Linux install, you won't have disk encryption.
-Though you're a keen user and you've chosen a very strong passphrase (TODO link), your data is still stored openly.
+Though you're a keen user and you've chosen a [very strong passphrase](https://libraryfreedomproject.org/strongpassphrases/), your data is still stored openly.
 Should anyone steal, confiscate, buy, or otherwise obtain your hard drive, every bit of data is going to be readable.
 Should anyone boot into a live CD on your system and mount your drives, your data is readily available and your strong passphrase is none the wiser.

 ### Varying degrees of encryption
-It's becoming more popular to encrypt certain files, perhaps using GPG (TODO link), or perhaps your whole home directory.
+It's becoming more popular to encrypt certain files, [perhaps using GPG](https://www.gnupg.org/gph/en/manual/x110.html), or perhaps your whole home directory.
 This still suffers, compared to full system encryption, since the entire root of the file system is still open.
 Directories like `/etc`, where the majority of your system configurations exist (often including sensitive information), `/var`, where sensitive data may be logged by running processes, and even `/tmp`, where processes may store sensitive temporary data.

 *Encrypt first, then install; use your system with more confidence.*